espipj/TFG/documentacion/files/Http/Controllers/GanaderiasController.php.txt

     /**
      * Function that deletes a specific Ganaderia on our system.
      *
-     * @param $id id of the Ganaderia we want to delete.
+     * @param integer $id id of the Ganaderia we want to delete.
      * @param Request $request POST request that could be AJAX in this case.
      * @return \Illuminate\Http\RedirectResponse
      */